Karturbis/atlantica/README.md

 ## Second stage:
 If an "it" is found, it is replaced with the direct object from the sentence before
-remove clasified words form list check for ANDs and THENs (they have special functions) Classify the words:
+remove classified words from list, check for ANDs and THENs (they have special functions) Classify the words:
 First word is always a verb